Armenia violates ceasefire 25 times throughout the day

-Military units of the armed forces of Armenia violated ceasefire 25 times throughout the day in various direction of the front, using large-caliber machine guns.
+Military units of the armed forces of Armenia violated ceasefire 25 times throughout the day in various directions of the front, using large-caliber machine guns, Report informs citing the press service of the Defense Ministry.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Chilaburt village of Terter region, Bash Garvand, Ajarly, Marzili villages of Aghdam region, Garakhanbayli village of Fuzuli region, as well as from positions located on nameless hills in Goranboy and Terter regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Chilaburt village of Terter region, Javahirli, Ajarly, Marzili villages of Aghdam region, Garakhanbayli village of Fuzuli region, as well as from positions located on nameless hills in Goranboy, Aghdam and Khojavend regions.

 News DepartmentNews Author